 But by the end of my visit, I felt very comfortable in my surroundings.
 That was helped by the wonderful Roz and Phil who were absolutely perfect hosts.
 They were very thoughtful and friendly, and I really enjoyed chatting with them during my visit.
 I loved spending time walking around Acorn Ponds, it’s such a beautiful place to stay.

 Would I try glamping again?
 I am sure that a few days on a glamping site would be a great family holiday with the boys.
-And it could make a very relaxing break for Mark and me on our own.

 So that’s a resounding ‘Yes’ from me!

 2 thoughts on “First Time Glamping in Ellesmere, Shropshire”

 If you ever want to go glamping again in north Shropshire, please have a quick look at our romantic spot, by the canal, in a five acres meadow.

 Have a nice day,

 Corine & Remy

 Hi Corine and Remy, I’ve just taken a look at your website, and it looks absolutely divine – so pretty and such a gorgeous location!